WHY YOUR VOTE COUNTS!

 Disclaimer:

-We acknowledge the limitations of using older data and highlight the importance of waiting for official results from the 2024 elections for a more accurate picture of current voting patterns.
+We acknowledge the limitations of using older data and highlight the importance of waiting for stats from the 2024 elections for a more accurate picture of current voting patterns.